Genesee Falcon Monitoring Program

 In 2009, Capital Power, in co-operation with a respected researcher engaged by Environment Canada, undertook a three-year monitoring program to track the falcons’ nesting and migration patterns.
 For more information, download the Falcon Diaries from 2009-2011.

-The Genesee Peregrine Falcon livestream is up and running for 2020 – check it out below:
+The Genesee Peregrine Falcon livestream is up and running

 About Peregrine Falcons